-Learn about the biggest web design trends in 2019 and what they mean for the future of your website.
-Then, we’ll include a website builder comparison to help you decide on the best option for you and your needs. find the best website builder to bring these to life on your website.
+Learn about the biggest web design trends of 2020 and what they mean for the future of your website.
+Then, use our website builder comparison to help you find on the best website builder to help you bring these to life on your website.

 1. Responsive Design

 Responsive websites are not a new web design trend in 2020, but they’re an important enough one to still include here.
 As mobile usage only seems to keep going up – it firstsurpassed desktop a couple of years ago – making sure your website works at least as well on mobile devices as it does on bigger screens is crucial.

 Visitors quite simply won’t stick around if your website provides a disappointing mobile experience, and it’s bad for SEO on top of everything else.